sharmalab/bindaas/README.md

 The above commands are for Docker for Mac.

 Replace "docker.for.mac.host.internal" in the above commands with "host.docker.internal" for Docker environments other than "Docker for Mac"

+If you prefer to run Bindaas using its Docker container, please refer to docker/README.md for more details.